ivtikhon/evans/doc/evans.md

 ## Basic concepts

 Programming essentially is an information processing exercise.
-Software programs usually take some data as input, modify the data according to program algorithms, and then present the results as output.
+Software developers write programs that take some data as input, modify the data according to program algorithms, and then present the results as output.

 This can be imagined as a three-stage process: 1) the _initial state_, where we consider data to work with, 2) the _course of actions_, a step-by-step procedure to transform data into its 3) desired state, or _goal_.